-Beginning October 2006, Yale will no longer mail paper bills.
-The official means of communicating monthly financial account statements to members of the Yale University community who have active official Yale e-mail accounts will be through the University's Internet-based system for electronic bill presentation and electronic payment, Yale University eBill-ePay.
+Yale University's official means of communicating monthly financial account statements is electronically through the University's Internet-based system for electronic billing and payment, Yale University eBill-ePay.

 Student account statements are prepared and made available twelve times a year at the beginning of each month.
-Payment is due in full by 4 P.M. on the first business day of the following month.
+Payment is due in full by 4 P.M.
+Eastern Standard Time on the first business day of the following month.
 E-mail notifications that the account statement is available on the University eBill-ePay Web site (www.yale.edu/sis/ebep) are sent to all students who have activated their official Yale e-mail accounts and to all student-designated authorized payers.
 It is imperative that all students activate and monitor their Yale e-mail accounts on an ongoing basis.